 By law, your employer will have to automatically enrol you into a workplace pension if you’re 22 or over, earn £10,000 a year or more, and you usually work in the UK.

 It’s also important to plan for retirement if you are self-employed.

 Get saving and saving more

-There are other ways to save too, including a personal or stakeholder pension.
+There are other ways to save too, including a personal or stakeholder pension (external website).
 These are private pensions that you arrange yourself.

-You can also save into a Lifetime ISA, which is an individual savings account that can accrue money yearly from the Government, but you’ll need to open one before you reach 40.
+You can also save into a Lifetime ISA (external website), which is an individual savings account that can accrue money yearly from the Government, but you’ll need to open one before you reach 40.

-If you are self-employed or don’t have the option of a workplace pension, then it’s important to think about saving for later life.
-There are still pension products out there for you and you might still get tax relief from the government.
+If you are self-employed, or don’t have the option of a workplace pension, it’s important to think about saving for later life.
+There are still pension products out there for you and you might still get tax relief from the Government.

-You can get impartial advice about pensions from The Pensions Advisory Service.
-The Money Advice Service can help with advice about retirement planning, savings and managing your money.
+ou can get impartial advice about pensions from The Pensions Advisory Service (external website).
+The Money Advice Service (external website) can help with advice about retirement planning, savings and managing your money.
 You can also talk to an independent financial adviser, but you’ll usually have to pay for the advice.